 - Letania para Libertad

-The fourth annual Fortnight for Freedom takes place from June 21—the vigil of the Feast of St. John Fisher and St. Thomas More—to July 4, Independence Day.
-This year, we are emphasizing bear witness in love to the full truth about the human person through the theme of Fortnight for Freedom: Freedom to Bear Witness.
+The fifth annual Fortnight for Freedom takes place from June 21—the vigil of the Feast of St. John Fisher and St. Thomas More—to July 4, Independence Day.
+This year's theme emphasizes the many withnesses to religious freedom, both past and present.
 All are invited to participate in service opportunities available during the Fortnight for Freedom.
 Special service opportunities offered by our Catholic parishes, schools and local organizations can be found at www.austindiocese.org/fortnightforfreedom.
 All are invited to share their service experiences through social media using #free2serve.

 Send us information on how your parish is participating in the Fortnight for Freedom in the form of a URL, pdf, Word or Publisher document and we will post them here.